Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 <<We are a diverse

-Earth-based religions.
-We do this by Networking in the Pagan community and
+nature oriented or Earth-based religions.
+We do this by Networking in the Pagan

-organizing public rituals.
-We also provide support systems and information for
+community and organizing public rituals.
+We also provide support systems and

-religious practices.
-We seek freedom from harrassment.
-We wish to build bridges
+our beliefs and religious practices.
+We seek freedom from harassment.
+We wish

-of understanding amoungst ourselves and with the community at large.
+to build bridges of understanding amongst ourselves and with the community at

 In

-practitioners and Pagan religious group that practice their religion frequently
+addition, many solitary practitioners and Pagan religious group that practice

 initiated discussions aimed at forming a Church to help extend the benefits

-available under the law to its activities and those of associated entitites.
+available under the law to its activities and those of associated entities.

 By